Weights for $\ell$-local compact groups: Introduction

 Markus Linckelmann has asked for conditions on a fusion system $\cG$ which imply the existence of a subgroup $T$ with $\bw(\cG)=|\Irr(\Out_\cG(T))|$ so Conjecture \ref{c:main} would provide a partial answer to this.
-We hope to provide further evidence in a future paper with Radha Kessar which considers the case when $\cF$ is induced by a simply connected $\ell$-compact group and $\ell$ is good.
+Letting $v_\ell(-)$ denote the $\ell$-adic valuation, it is a straightforward observation that equality holds in Conjecture \ref{c:main} when $v_\ell(|W|)=0$.
+Indeed, $\cF$ is automatically connected in this case (since $S=T$) and hence $T$ is the unique $\cF$-centric radical subgroup in $\cF$.
+Thus $\bw(\cF)$ is the number of defect zero characters of $W$, which is $|\Irr(W)|$ since $v_\ell(|W|)=0$.
+Our main result concerns the case $v_\ell(|W|)=1$.